 It is very fragile, so please look but don’t touch or climb on the formations.

 What animals can you find in the park?

 You’re sure to see plenty of birdlife, including hovering nankeen kestrals and singing honeyeaters.
 If you’re lucky you might even spot a family of quail running through the dune scrub.

-There’s also lots of reptiles including skinks, blue tongues and snakes – remember, it is a conservation park!
 If you’re visiting in the warmer months be ‘snake smart’ by sticking to trails, making a bit of noise as you walk, and wearing long pants and closed shoes.